TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Disperse.SuicideShortOfROT` controls whether the projectile will explode when it detected its insufficient turning ability.
   - `Trajectory.Disperse.SuicideAboveRange` controls the projectile to self destruct directly after reaching the flight distance.
 Set to 0 to disable suicide.
   - `Trajectory.Disperse.SuicideIfNoWeapon` controls whether the projectile will self destruct after the number of times it spreads the weapon has been exhausted.
 If `Trajectory.Disperse.WeaponCount` set to 0, this will not be enabled.
-  - `Trajectory.Disperse.Weapons` defined the dispersal weapons of the projectile.
+  - `Trajectory.Disperse.Weapons` defines the dispersal weapons of the projectile.
-    - `Trajectory.Disperse.WeaponBurst` defined how many corresponding weapons each time the projectile will fire.
+    - `Trajectory.Disperse.WeaponBurst` defines how many corresponding weapons each time the projectile will fire.
 When the quantity is lower than `Trajectory.Disperse.Weapons`, it will use the last value.
     - `Trajectory.Disperse.WeaponCount` controls how many times the projectile can spread the weapon.
 Set to a negative value means unlimited times.
     - `Trajectory.Disperse.WeaponDelay` controls the delay for dispersing the weapons defined by `Trajectory.Disperse.Weapons`.
     - `Trajectory.Disperse.WeaponTimer` controls the initial delay for dispersing the weapons defined by `Trajectory.Disperse.Weapons`.